Get Licensed in Minnesota

 The MNLS Exam is administered by the Board in St. Paul.

-These application packets provide a wealth of information regarding the application process, including links to Minnesota Rules and relevant associated websites (such as NCEES).
+This paper application packet provides a wealth of information regarding the PS exam application process, including links to Minnesota rules and statutes and relevant associated websites (such as NCEES).
 We encourage you to thoroughly review the instructions and the forms.
+PS exam applications must be printed and mailed in, along with the application fee.

 MNLS Exam Date | Board Application Deadline |